sbrudenell/btrfs2s3/README.md

 disadvantage if a backup tool doesn't support that.

 But if your data is worth backing up, it should be on a filesystem with checksums.
-This is the same as the argument for ECC memory. *Apparently*, most or all checksumming filesystems also support snapshots (true of btrfs, zfs, xfs, ceph; I welcome counterexamples).
-Thus if you need a backup tool, you likely already have native snapshotting features, and it would be wasteful for a backup tool to to ignore these and re-implement all their advantages.
+This is the same as the argument for ECC memory.
+And *apparently*, most or all checksumming filesystems also support snapshots (true of btrfs, zfs, xfs, ceph; I welcome counterexamples).
+Thus if you need a backup tool, you likely already have native snapshotting features available, and it would be wasteful for a backup tool to to ignore these and re-implement all their advantages.

 Finally, you may think that btrfs (or some other snapshotting filesystem) is unstable or has problems.
 This is a tedious debate, but it's always reasonable to suspect that